-- Any regulatory orders passed against the Director?
+- Whether material failures of governance, stewardship, risk oversight and fiduciary responsibilities are observed during the year? (for re-appointments) - Any regulatory orders passed against the Director?
 Whether Director disqualified under law? - Other Directorships?
-Includes any defaulting/ fraudulent Company? - Reasons of resignation provided by the resigning Director - Details provided by MCA, whether the proposed director is by any chance, disqualified under the Law. - Verify the certificate obtained by the Company from a company secretary in practice that none of the directors have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/ MCA or any such statutory authority. - Whether criminal charge sheet has been filed against the Director? - Whether Board remuneration is skewed in favour of any particular director(s) without adequate justification?
+Includes any defaulting/ fraudulent Company? - · Reasons of resignation provided by the resigning Director - Details provided by MCA, whether the proposed director is by any chance, disqualified under the Law. - Verify the certificate obtained by the Company from a company secretary in practice that none of the directors have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/ MCA or any such statutory authority. - Whether criminal charge sheet has been filed against the Director? - Whether Board remuneration is skewed in favour of any particular director(s) without adequate justification? - Whether the Director is a party to the shareholders' agreement with respect to which SES has raised governance concerns and the agreement continues to be in existence?